nodejs/node/README.md

 * **Nightly**: Code from the Current branch built every 24-hours when there are changes.
 Use with caution.

-Current and LTS releases follow [Semantic Versioning](https://semver.org).
+Current and LTS releases follow [semantic versioning](https://semver.org).
 A member of the Release Team [signs](#release-keys) each Current and LTS release.
 For more information, see the
 [Release README](https://github.com/nodejs/Release#readme).